-A Condorcet domain $D$ is \emph{unitary} if it contains order $123\ldots n$.
-Since the focus of most of the studies is on unitary CDs, it is sufficient to consider the six rules 1N3, 3N1, 2N1, 2N3, 1N2, and 3N2.
-Furthermore, our experiments showed that applying the rules 1N2 and 3N2 typically leads to poor results.
-Thus, we narrow the available rules down to four, which are 1N3, 3N1, 2N1, and 2N3 in our construction.
-Unless specified, the CD we discussed in the following sections are constructed by these four rules.
-These CDs are by definition peak-pit.
+Furthermore, using the complete set of maximal unitary CDs on four to seven alternatives from \citet{akello2023condorcet}, we calculated the size of the largest CDs where one of their triples uses one of these six rules and the results are displayed in Table~\ref{tab:rule_set}.
+It shows that applying the rule 1N2 or 3N2 typically leads to poor results in the sense that none of the triples in the largest CDs satisfy either of these two rules.
+Besides, the largest CDs on 8 alternatives whose size is 224 also do not use any of these two rules.
+Thus, we narrow the available rules in our search down to four, which are 1N3, 3N1, 2N1, and 2N3 in our construction.
+Unless specified, the CDs we will discuss in the following sections are constructed by these four rules.
+These CDs are by definition peak-pit domains.

-From a mathematical point of view, two CDs are isomorphic if the alternatives can be re-enumerated in a way that they consist of the same set of permutations \citet*{leedham2023largest}.
+Two CDs are isomorphic if the alternatives can be re-enumerated in a way that they consist of the same set of permutations \citep{leedham2024largest}.
 Given two linear orders $P_1$ and $P_2$, a transformation $\pi$ is the application of a mapping that converts $P1$ to $P2$, denoted as $P_2 = \pi (P_1)$.
 Given a permutation $P \in D$, a transformation $\pi_P$ converts it to its identity form, i.e. $123...n$ and we use $\pi_P(D)$ to denote a domain obtained from converting all the permutations in $D$ by the transformation $\pi_P$.

 Any non-empty CD $D$ is isomorphic to a unitary CD because we can always select a permutation $P \in D$ and then enumerate the alternatives according to the transformation $\pi_P$ such that the permutation $P$ becomes the identity permutation.
 Thus, we do not lose any generality by assuming all the CDs we discussed in this paper are unitary.